n7consulting/jeyser-docs/dev/docker-architecture.md

 # Docker Architecture

-**Note :** That page covers the supported Jeyser architecture (ie the Docker one).
-Jeyser can work without containers, however as the installation is harder and less secure, we won't cover it deeply there.
+**Note :** This page covers the supported Jeyser architecture (ie based on Docker).
+Jeyser can also run without containers, however because the installation is harder and less secure, we won't cover it here.

 ### Docker infrastructure